mozilla/rhino/README.md

 The result is in:
     ./tests/build/reports/jacoco/testCodeCoverageReport/html

-## Releasing and publishing new version
+## Releasing and publishing a new version

 1. Ensure all tests are passing
 2. Remove `-SNAPSHOT` from version in `gradle.properties` in project root folder